mynodebtc/mynode/SYSTEM_NOTES.md

 ## Sphinx Relay

 - Connection strings may only work a single time but are re-generated on each reboot.
 Since myNode does not know which string was used to successfully connect, they continue to be displayed in the UI, even though they may no longer be valid.

+## Mempool

+- Mempool can be resource intensive on some hardware.
+If the device runs slowly, try disabling some applications.

+## Specter

+- Specter authentication is off by default, but it will store and use its own password.
+- It is highly recommended to enable authentication.